 - Classical literature indicates that acupuncture has been used for millennia to treat numerous inflammatory conditions, including allergic rhinitis.

-- Boost your immune system with Vitamin C, Zinc and probiotics.
+- Support your immune system with Vitamin C, Zinc and probiotics.

 Vitamin C is very important in the management of allergies as it is a natural antihistamine